nvlled/dinojump/README.md

 - **flying** - To fly, hold left or right until the dino is running really fast, then do a triple jump.
 To stop flying, hold down key then press space key.
-- **jump charge** - Some silly feature, for purposes of using coroutines with more complicated state transitions.
+- **jump charge** - Some silly feature, just added to show coroutines with more complicated state transitions.
 To activate:

   1. press and hold space and up arrow until dino starts spinning